Smoking and breast cancer risk

 Smoking and health

-Although smoking may only be linked to a slight increase in breast cancer risk, stopping smoking, or never starting to smoke, is one of the best things you can do for your health.
+Although smoking may only be linked to a slight increase in breast cancer risk, stopping smoking, or never smoking, is one of the best things you can do for your health.

 Smoking is related to an increased risk of many cancers and other health conditions, including :